2 Billion Tons

 Georgia-Pacific has an exciting new solution to help address this global problem: Juno® Technology.
 Drawing on our many years of experience in paper recycling, we developed a process that takes waste from places like office buildings, restaurants, airports, stadiums and schools—and converts it into valuable recyclables.

 A safe process to convert solid waste to recyclable materials and help lower the earth’s carbon footprint.

 An economical way to divert from landfill up to 90% of the commercial waste processed in Juno Technology.

 How does it work?

 Our proprietary process starts by sanitizing the waste in a specialized, heated chamber to remove contaminants

 We then separate the valuable materials—mostly paper fibers, plastics and metals—which are now suitable for recycling

 Lastly, we convert the organic material into biogas that can be used in a variety of applications

 Why are we doing it?

-We have an opportunity to reduce what we dispose and recycle at least 70% of what we are burying and burning.
+We have an opportunity to reduce what we dispose and recycle up to 90% of what we are burying and burning.
 Juno provides communities and corporations with options to help achieve zero waste and lower their carbon footprint.